SAjp

 Spelling Activities are also available within the Time-Savers range:

-Private: SAjp
+SAjp

 Spelling Activities for the Junior Primary - School Licence

-Code: SAjpes (School Licence)
+Code: SAjpvs (School Licence)

-Add to cart
+Add to quote

 This is a PLD Whole School Licence resource.
 By purchasing this licence, this program will be accessible as a digital flipbook that will be stored in your secure account on the PLD website.
 The program will be accessible as a digital flipbook that teachers can access on any device for as long as the licence is active.
 A School Licence is valid for 12 months from the date of purchase and can be shared with all staff employed at the school.
 We highly recommend that either the Principal, Deputy Principal or a member of the admin team purchase the School Licence in order to manage the account and its users.
 For more information, visit our Whole School Licence FAQ.